 Imposing higher trip fees for courtesy shuttles is rationally related to complying with the ADP EIR mitigation measures, which focused on mitigating impacts to local air quality.
 Courtesy shuttles often use much larger vehicles than used in other GT modes and also circulate on the roadways frequently each day, thereby causing greater local air quality impacts.
 Furthermore, the two-tiered fee structure for courtesy shuttles will continue to support the Airport's cost recovery efforts for its GT modes.
 Even with the higher tier trip fee for courtesy shuttles, the Airport will still not achieve full cost recovery for its GT operations.
-With the higher tier trip fee, GT fees will generate approximately \$8.5 million annually, which equates to approximately 74% of the estimated \$11.5 million in GT costs forecast for 2018.
-Without the higher tier trip fee, GT fees will generate approximately \$6.5 million, which equates to approximately 54% of the estimated 2018 GT costs.
+With the higher tier trip fee implemented, GT fees would generate approximately \$7.9 million annually, which would equate to approximately 79% of the estimated \$9.9 million in GT costs forecast for 2018.
+Without the higher tier trip fee, GT fees would generate approximately \$7.7 million, which would equate to approximately 77% of the estimated 2018 GT costs.

-To provide time for companies to obtain alternatively fueled vehicles and otherwise comply, however, staff proposes not applying the differential trip fee until January 2018.
+To provide time for companies to obtain alternatively fueled vehicles and otherwise comply, however, staff proposes not applying the differential trip fee until January 2019.